sadiela/voiceleading-rl/README.md

 ## Voicing Model:
 1. Harmonic progression is provided, algorithm need only provide the voicings
 2. We consider only harmonic progressions in the key of C major
-3. We restruct the range of each part
+3. We restrict the range of each part

 ## Free Model
 1. Algorithm provides the voicings as well as a chord progression
 2. We consider only harmonic progressions in the key of C major
-3. We restruct the range of each part
+3. We restrict the range of each part

 ## Melody Harmonizaton Model
 1. Algorithm is provided a melody.
 It picks chords (with proper voice leading) that fits the given input.